-IGMP querying is enabled by default on the Moxa switch to ensure that query election is activated.
+IGMP querying is enabled by default on the Moxa switch to ensure proceeding query election.
 Enable query mode to run multicast sessions on a network that does not contain IGMP routers (or queriers).
 Query mode allows users to enable IGMP snooping by VLAN ID.
-Moxa switches support IGMP snooping version 1, version 2, and version 3.
-Version 2 is compatible with version 1.The default setting is IGMP V1/V2.
+Moxa switches support IGMP snooping version 1, version 2 and version 3.
+Version 2 is compatible with version 1.
+The default setting is IGMP V1/V2. "